9V1KG/hass-openwebrx/README.md

 Once, the sensors are added and working, you can easily define alarms, when a certain call sign is decoded, when activities show up on a selected band *etc.*

 Use the combination of frequency `sensor.openwebrx_ft8` and elapsed time `sensor.webrx_ft8_min_ago` to trigger an alarm for band activities.
 Use the `locator` attribute of `sensor.openwebrx_ft8` to trigger an alarm, when a certain locator field (or list of locator fields) was detected.
-Two examples are given in `automation.yaml`.
+Three examples are given in `automation.yaml`.
+They are triggered by a template.
+* The first examples gives an alarm, when a call sign starting with `9V1` was decoded with FT-8.
+* The second example gives and alarm, when an Antarctica station was decoded, based on the second letter of the locator.
+* The third example gives an alarm, when a callsign outside singapore (`9V1`) was decoded on the 6 m band.

 ### Macros
 The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
 In your automation/script use something like: